atecarlos/protractor-http-mock/README.md

 ### Schema
-The full schema for defining your mocks is as follows:
+The full GET schema for defining your mocks is as follows:

 	  request: {
 	    path: '/products/1/items',